syl20bnr/spacemacs-elpa-mirror/gnu/filladapt-readme.txt

-The net result of this is that blurbs of text that are offset from left margin by asterisks, dashes, and/or spaces, numbered examples, included text from USENET news articles, etc. are generally filled correctly with no fuss.
+The net result of this is that blurbs of text that are offset from left margin by asterisks, dashes, and/or spaces, numbered examples, included text from USENET news articles, etc.. are generally filled correctly with no fuss.

 Since this package replaces existing Emacs functions, it cannot